Why Make Ecobricks?

 Read more on Ecobricks: Cradle to Cradle

-Ecobricks are a low energy solution to plastic
+8. Ecobricks are a low-energy and local solution to plastic

 To re-use the material of a simple plastic bottle the global industrial recycling system uses a vast amount of energy.
 Plastic is first collected by trucks and delivered to a sorting facility involving massive machinery.
 The plastic is then shipped across the world to a foundry to be turned into raw materials.
 These raw materials are then sent to a factory to produce a new product.
 This product is then shipped around the world to a store.